Janardhanyelusuri/project2/README.md

 ✨ BEAUTY PARLOUR ✨
-This is a web based application developed for beauty & health related based website in india

-This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+This is a web based application developed for beauty & health related based website in india .This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
 Project Link -https://gray-river-09c4e0000.2.azurestaticapps.net

 project demo video link - https://youtu.be/pCkJF8yYYa8

-Azure technologies used for Project
+Azure technologies used for Project:
-Static web apps
+Static web apps,
-Health bot
+Health bot.
-Features and Functionalities *
+Features and Functionalities :
-Interactive and responsive UI.
+.Interactive and responsive UI
-Has many graphical and visual innovative effects.
+.Has many graphical and visual innovative effects.
-Have an aesthetically pleasing visual design and architecture.
+.Have an aesthetically pleasing visual design and architecture.
-Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
+.Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
-User can know about health information through this website.
+.User can know about health information through this website.
-Included the feedback Survey form to increase the scope of improvement Usages of Web application
+.Included the feedback Survey form to increase the scope of improvement .Usages of Web application
-Has many graphical and visual innovative effects.
+.Has many graphical and visual innovative effects.
-Have an aesthetically pleasing visual design and architecture.
+.Have an aesthetically pleasing visual design and architecture.
-Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
+.Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
-User can know about health information through this website.
+.User can know about health information through this website.
 Screenshots -